The moment-weight inequality and the Hilbert-Mumford criterion: Introduction

 A central ingredient in our treatment is the {\bf moment-weight inequality}

-We give two proofs of this inequality in Section~\ref{sec:MW1}, one due to Mumford~\cite{MUMFORD} and Ness~\cite[Lemma~3.1]{NESS2} and one due to Xiuxiong Chen~\cite{CIII}.
-(For an in depth discussion of this inequality see Atiyah--Bott~\cite{AB}, in the setting of bundles over Riemann surfaces, and Donaldson~\cite{DON-K4}, Szekelyhidi~\cite{S}, Chen~\cite{CIII,CIV}, in the setting of K\"ahler--Einstein geometry.)
-Following an argument of Chen--Sun~\cite{CS} we also prove that equality holds in~\eqref{eq:A} whenever the right hand side is positive (Theorem~\ref{thm:MW3}).
-In this case we also prove that the supremum on the left over all $\xi\in\cg\setminus\{0\}$ agrees with the supremum over all $\xi\in\Lambda$ (Theorem~\ref{thm:M}).
-In the projective case the supremum is attained at an element $\xi\in\Lambda$ by a theorem of Kempf~\cite{KEMPF}, however, that need not be the case in our more general setting.
-The {\bf Hilbert--Mumford numerical criterion} for $\mu$-semistability is an immediate consequence of the aforementioned results (Theorem~\ref{thm:HM}).
+We give two proofs of this inequality in Chapter~\ref{ch:MW1}, one due to Mumford~\cite{MUMFORD} and Ness~\cite[Lemma~3.1]{NESS2} and one due to Xiuxiong Chen~\cite{CIII}.
+(For an in depth discussion of this inequality see Atiyah--Bott~\cite{AB}, in the setting of bundles over Riemann surfaces, and Donaldson~\cite{DON-K4}, Sz\'ekelyhidi~\cite{S}, Chen~\cite{CIII,CIV}, in the setting of K\"ahler--Einstein geometry.)
+Following an argument of Chen--Sun~\cite{CS} we also prove that equality holds in~\eqref{eq:MW} whenever the right hand side is positive (Theorem~\ref{thm:KEMPF}).
+We also prove that the supremum on the left is always attained (Theorem~\ref{thm:SUPMAX}) and that the supremum over all $\xi\in\cg\setminus\{0\}$ agrees with the supremum over all $\xi\in\Lambda$ (Theorem~\ref{thm:M}).
+In the projective case the supremum is attained at an element~${\xi\in\Lambda}$ by a theorem of Kempf~\cite{KEMPF}, however, that need not be the case in our more general setting.
+The {\bf Hilbert--Mumford numerical criterion} for $\mu$-semistability is an immediate consequence of the aforementioned results (Theorem~\ref{thm:HMss}).
 It asserts that

-Further consequences of the moment--weight inequality include the {\bf Kirwan--Ness Inequality} which asserts that if $x$ is a critical point of the moment map squared then $\abs{\mu(x)}=\inf_{g\in\rG^c}\abs{\mu(gx)}$ (Corollary~\ref{cor:NESS}), the {\bf Moment Limit Theorem} which asserts that each negative gradient flow line of the moment map squared converges to a minimum of the moment map squared on the complexified group orbit (Theorem~\ref{thm:XINFTY2}), and the {\bf Ness Uniqueness Theorem} which asserts that any two critical points of the moment map squared in the same $\rG^c$-orbit in fact belong to the same $\rG$-orbit (Theorem~\ref{thm:NESS}).
+Further consequences of the moment-weight inequality include the {\bf Kirwan--Ness Inequality} which asserts that if $x$ is a critical point of the moment map squared then~${\abs{\mu(x)}=\inf_{g\in\rG^c}\abs{\mu(gx)}}$ (Corollary~\ref{cor:KIRNESS1}), the {\bf Moment Limit Theorem} which asserts that each negative gradient flow line of the moment map squared converges to a minimum of the moment map squared on the complexified group orbit (Theorem~\ref{thm:MLT}), and the {\bf Ness Uniqueness Theorem} which asserts that any two critical points of the moment map squared in the same $\rG^c$-orbit in fact belong to the same $\rG$-orbit (Theorem~\ref{thm:NESS1}) and, moreover, that the minimum of the moment map squared on the closure of a $\rG^c$-orbit is taken on at a unique $\rG$-orbit (Theorem~\ref{thm:NESS2}).

+A central ingredient in the proofs of these theorems is the negative gradient flow of the moment map squared~${f:=\tfrac{1}{2}\abs{\mu}^2:X\to\R}$.
+The gradient flow equation takes the form